kingsleyesisi/DocMint/README.md

 **Solutions**:
 - ✅ Ensure files are UTF-8 encoded
 - ✅ Check for binary files in project directory
-- ✅ Add problematic files to exclusion list
+- ✅ Add problematic files to exclusion list with `--exclude-file`

 </details>